dongnaebi/vue3-SSR-starter/README.md

 ```
 You can reimplement it everywhere, see `src/hooks/app/interact.js`
 #### session
-provide user info or client info, you can also update the session data, and yes, we don't need `vuex` anymore:
+Provide user info or client info, you can also update the session data, and yes, we don't need `vuex` anymore:
 ```javascript
 import { onMounted } from 'vue'
 import { useSession } from '../hooks/app'